 Why did gas prices jump so high?

 In February 2021, prolonged arctic weather caused record demand for natural gas and electricity.
 At the same time, production declined creating a supply shortage.
 In Texas alone, production was down 70% due to wellheads freezing and lost electricity.
 Due to supply shortages, wholesale natural gas prices began to rise sharply – 100 to 300 times higher than normal.
 Kansas was not alone in facing these price increases.
 Large parts of the central and southern United States experienced the extremely high prices.

 It is important to note that gas prices are not regulated by the KCC or any other government entity.
 The U.S. Congress deregulated prices back in the mid-1980s.
 Prices are market driven by supply and demand.
 However, there are investigations currently underway at the State and Federal level to determine whether these prices were the result of market manipulation, price gouging, etc. Any proceeds recovered as a result, will be passed on to utility customers.

 Don’t utilities have contracts for gas and use storage to prevent situations like this?

 Yes, in fact, all gas distribution utilities regulated by the KCC are required to file an annual Gas Purchase and Hedging Plan with the Commission.
 Additionally, each of the companies are required to meet with Commission Staff to discuss the contents of the plan, review the results from the previous year, and discuss any concerns Staff may have with the plan.
 However, the conditions experienced in 2021 were unprecedented.
-Natural gas prices have never before reached these extreme highs.
+Natural gas prices had never before reached those extreme highs.